tomaztk/Connect4_sql_game/README.md

 ## Create and initialize matrix

-The SQL file: _01_Initialize.sql_  describes an empty board for a given default dimension (7x6).
+The SQL Procedure: _dbo.Init_  describes and creates an empty board for a given default dimension (7x6).

 Run the code:
 ```(sql)
--- Create board
+-- Initialize the game
-EXEC dbo.CREATE_board
+EXEC dbo.Init

 ```

-## Procedures to make moves
+## Procedures to check for win (finding the solution)

-The SQL file: _02_Play_game.sql_ describes four procedures that imitate a VERTICAL, HORIZONTAL, DIAGONAL UP and DIAGONAL DOWN solution search  in board accordingly.
+The SQL procedure: _dbo.CheckWin_ describes four ways to check if either of players won a game.
+It searches  in VERTICAL, HORIZONTAL, DIAGONAL UP and DIAGONAL DOWN way through the board, accordingly.

+## Procedures to add tokens

 Run the code:

 ```(sql)
 -- Add token to 5th column for player 1
-EXEC dbo.Play 5, 1
+EXEC dbo.AddToken 1, 5

 -- Add token to 4th column for player 2
-EXEC dbo.Play 4, 2
+EXEC dbo.AddToken 2, 4
 ```

-## Finding the solution

-The last file _03_Find_solution.sql_ holds the procedure that calculate and find the solution, ending the game when there are four tokens in a row.
-This procedure is called internally by the `dbo.Play`procedure.